ICanBoogie/ActiveRecord/README.md

 ## Requirements

-The package requires PHP 5.4 or later and PDO.
+The package requires PHP 5.4 or later and the [PDO extension](http://php.net/manual/en/intro.pdo.php).